-Mix.
 Sprinkle the salt over the top of the dough.
-Stir the yeast mixture with your finger; then pour it over the dough.
+Then pour the yeast mixture over the dough.
 Use a small piece of the mixture to wipe the remaining yeast goop from its container, then throw it back in the tub.

-Mix by hand, wetting your working hand before mixing so the dough doesn’t stick to you.
+Bring the bowl next to the sink and turn on a slow trickle of warm water.
+Mix the dough by hand, wetting your working hand before mixing so the dough doesn’t stick to you.
 (It’s fine to rewet your hand three or four times while you mix.)
+Mix well until incorporated.

 Reach underneath the dough and grab about one-quarter of it.
 Gently stretch this section of dough and fold it over the top of the other side of the dough.
 Repeat three more times with the remaining dough, until the salt and yeast are fully enclosed.

 Divide.
 Moderately flour a work surface about 2 feet wide.
 With floured hands, gently ease the dough out of the tub.
 With your hands still floured, pick up the dough and ease it back down onto the work surface in a somewhat even shape.
-Dust the entire top of the dough with flour, then cut it into 5 equal-size pieces with a dough knife or plastic dough scraper.
-Each piece should weigh about 340 grams; you can eyeball it or use a scale.
+Dust the entire top of the dough with flour, then using a large knife or bench scraper, cut it into 6 equal-size pieces.

-To prep for the pizza put the pizza stone in the oven and heat to 550 degrees.
-(If it only goes to 500 that's fine, you'll just bake it a little longer.)
+To prep for the pizza put the pizza stone in the oven and heat to 550°F or the hottest your oven will go (heat it on the BAKE feature, not broil).
+(If it only goes to 500°F that's fine, you'll just bake it a little longer.)

 Forming the Pizza

-Remove the dough ball from the refrigerator, put it on the floured work surface and gently pat it down a bit to coat the bottom with flour.
-Leaving about 1 inch of the outer rim undeflated, punch down the middle, then flip the dough over and repeat.
+Remove the dough ball from the refrigerator, put it on a floured work surface and gently pat it down a bit to coat the bottom with flour.
+Flip and coat the other side with flour as well.

-Spread the dough on the floured peel and run your hands around the perimeter to shape it into a round and work out the kinks.
+Be sure to flour your pizza peel well, so the pizza dough doesn't stick.
+Add the dough onto the floured pizza peel and run your hands around the perimeter to shape it into a round and work out the kinks.

 Cooking the Pizza

-Add pizza toppings.
-Slide dough off pizza peel into oven (onto pizza stone - leave stone in the oven).
-Bake for 5-6 minutes at 550 (if your oven only goes to 500, bake for 7-8 minutes), then turn to broil for 1-2 minutes to get the cheese and crust browned.
+Once your pizza is topped, slide dough off pizza peel into oven (onto pizza stone – leave stone in the oven).
+Bake for 5-6 minutes at 550 (if your oven only goes to 500, bake for 7-8 minutes), or until tops of crust and cheese are browning.

-Remove with pizza peel and transfer to a cool surface (we use a large cutting board or baking sheet).
+Remove pizza with pizza peel and transfer to a cool surface (we use a large wooden cutting board or baking sheet).
 Let rest for 5 minutes before cutting and serving.

 If you want an extra bubbly crust like we did, just leave the crust area a little thicker as you form the dough.
 Oh man please make this!
 It’s amazing.
 (If you want to see my other favorite carb recipes, see here 😉